 These nutritious ingredients are great sources of protein, fiber, carbohydrates (including complex carbohydrates for slow energy release and even blood sugar levels), and many important vitamins, minerals, and antioxidants.

-Legumes and pulses are commonly found in grain-free pet food recipes, since their nutritional value makes them a high-quality substitute for grain-based ingredients like wheat, rice, or barley in pets who are sensitive to grains.
-However, legumes and pulses may also be included in pet food recipes that contain grains.
+Legumes and pulses are commonly found in pet food recipes formulated without grains, since their nutritional value makes them a high-quality substitute for grain-based ingredients like wheat, rice, or barley in pets who are sensitive to grains.
+However, legumes and pulses may also be included in pet food recipes formulated with grains.

-Whether the recipe is grain-free or grain-inclusive, all of our Fromm Family recipes include an excellent balance of ingredients that work together in harmony to provide the best possible nutrition to your dog or cat.
+Whether formulated with grains or without grains, all of our Fromm Family recipes include an excellent balance of ingredients that work together in harmony to provide the best possible nutrition to your dog or cat.

 At Fromm, we use a Multi-Ingredient Principle.
 This means that no single ingredient—including legumes or pulses—dominates over the other ingredients.
 Instead, the ingredients in each of our recipes are thoughtfully chosen to provide full-spectrum nutrition from a variety of healthy sources.